BerkeleyTrue/dotfiles/.config/nvim/kanban.md

 # To Do

-- add yadm-open-file-url and yadm-open-commit-url
-  - see gitblame for inspiration
 - scroll-fix should account for folds
 - create fennel help docs from fennel reference
   - ala luaref helpdocs